SysKitTeam/docs-point/governance-and-automation/provisioning/templates.md

 ### Yammer Community Template

-When creating a Yammer Community template, there are a couple of differences compared to Microsoft Teams template.
+When creating a Yammer Community template, there are a couple of differences compared to the Microsoft Teams template.

 * **Community Admins** – allows multiple options:
   * Predefine community admins that are always added to this type of workspace